zhufyaxel/CSC428_Assignment2_Extra_Help_Documentation/README.md

 Many of you finded the `<TextArea inputChar={this.state.inputChar}/>` line but can't figure out why after set inputChar into nothing, this area still have something to show up.

-The reason is that the actually thing is this line will pass the `inputchar` into `textarea.js`, and the actual displayed input phrase is defined in the `textarea.js`, **NOT MEANS RENDER `inputchar` here**, considering the following ways to solve this issue:
+What this line did is to pass the `inputchar` into `textarea.js`, rather than render the `inputchar` directly.
+The displayed input phrase is defined in the `textarea.js`.
+So consider following ways to solve this issue:

 1. Define a variable called `this.state.displayText`, figure out how to update this variable, and replace the `<TextArea \>` line with `<label>{this.state.displayText}<\label>`, and figure out how to typesetting the HTML